Information Elements

 2 Borrowed Vocabulary

-MIDS does not borrow terms from other vocabularies, but instead maps to those terms.
-When terms are mapped, MIDS uses the IRIs, common abbreviations, and namespace prefixes in use in those vocabularies.
-The IRIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.
+MIDS does not borrow terms from other standards, but instead uses mappings from MIDS information elements to those terms.
+When terms are mapped, MIDS uses the IRIs, common abbreviations, and namespace prefixes in use by those standards.

 Table 1.
 Vocabularies from which terms have been borrowed (non-normative)